Kirthar Mountains

-The Kirthar Mountains (كوه کھیرتھر; کير ٿر جبل) are a mountain range that mark the boundary between the Pakistani provinces of Balochistan and Sindh, and which comprise much of the Kirthar National Park.
+The Kheerthar Mountains (كوه کھیرتھر; کير ٿر جبل) are a mountain range that mark the boundary between the Pakistani provinces of Balochistan and Sindh, also separating the Iranian plateau from the Indian subcontinent.
+It comprises much of the Kheerthar National Park.
 The mountain range forms part of the Kirthar-Sulaiman geological province, which stretches from the Arabian Sea coast north to the Sulaiman Mountains in northwest Pakistan.
-The highest peak of the mountains is Zardak Peak at 7430 ft.
+The highest peak of the Kheerthar range is Zardak Peak at 7430 ft.

+Etymology

+The name "Kirthar" is believed to have evolved from the combination of two elements: "kir" and "thar."
+The term "Kir" is likely derived from the older Sindhi pronunciation of the word for ‘mountain’ whose original root likely comes from the Sanskrit word "giri" (गिरि), which also means mountain or hill.
+Over time, as languages evolved and adapted, "giri" transformed into "gir" in Gujarati and further into "kir" in Sindhi.
+"Thar" on the other hand refers to the arid and dry nature of the surrounding landscape, reminiscent of the Thar Desert, which lies just to the east of the Indus River.
+The term "thar" signifies the desert-like characteristics of the region, marked by its dry climate and sparse vegetation.
+Thus, "Kirthar" in older sindhi is interpreted as "mountains of the desert," reflecting the unique topography of the area where the Kirthar Range rises above the arid plains, transitioning into hilly terrain and dry landscapes.

 Geography

 The mountains extend southward for about 190 mi from the Mula River in east-central Balochistan to Cape Monze on the Arabian Sea.
 In total, the Kirthars cover an area of about 9,000 square kilometers.
 The Khasa Hills and Mulri Hills close to the Arabian Sea coast are sub-ranges of the Kirthar Mountains which extend into the city limits of Karachi.
 The mountains are drained by the Gaj River and Hub River.

 Mountain peaks

 The highest peak of the mountains is Zardak Peak at 9498 ft.
 The second tallest, Drakhel Hill, that was reported by British Army Corps of Engineers surveyed it as 8,135 ft (2,479 m) Barugh Hill, has a height that was reported in April 2009 as 7056 ft, although the British Army Corps of Engineers surveyed it as 7122 ft.
 Barugh Hill is the highest mountain in the Sindh portion of the Kirthars.
 Barugh, means "big fat mountain" in the Brahui language, the language of the Sasoli tribe, who still live in the area.
 Barugh Hill is situated a few miles north-west of the Gorakh Hill Station, which is situated at an elevation of 5688 ft.